Next: Bibliography

 If a group is regular on the orbit of then the orbit of each sequence

-with starting subsequence can be uniquely described by first applying the
+can be uniquely described by first applying the

-unique group element that maps the starting sequence onto to
+that maps the starting sequence onto

-and then using the sequence of the images of remaining points under as an
+and then using the sequence of the images of remaining points under

 invarant.